First passage percolation with long-range correlations and applications to random Schr\"odinger operators: Applications to the random conductance model

 \subsubsection{Maximal inequality}

-The starting point to prove Proposition~\ref{prop:Agmon} is to show the following maximal inequality for (super-)harmonic functions.
+The starting point to prove Theorem~\ref{thm:Agmon} is to show the following maximal inequality for (super-)harmonic functions.
 Recall the constant $d'$ from Assumption~\ref{ass:graph}-(ii).

 \begin{prop} For any $x_0 \in V$, $n \geq 2( N_4(x_0) \vee N_5(x_0))$ fixed, write $B(\si) \equiv B^\om(x_0, \sigma n)$, $\sigma\in[1/2,1]$.
 Let $u \geq 0$ be such that $\cL^\om\, u \geq 0$ on $B^\om(x_0, n)$ and set $v \ldef \varphi \cdot u$ for any $\varphi: V \rightarrow (0,\infty)$.
-Then, under Assumption \ref{ass:graph}, for all $\al \in (0, \infty)$ and any $p,q \in (1, \infty]$ with $1/p+1/q<2/d'$, there exist $\gamma =\gamma(d',p,q, \alpha) \in (1, \infty)$ and $c_{34}=c_{34}(d,p,q,\alpha) \in (0, \infty)$ such that for all $1/2 \leq \si' < \si \leq 1$,
+Then, under Assumption \ref{ass:graph}, for all $\al \in (0, \infty)$ and any $p,q \in (1, \infty]$ with $1/p+1/q<2/d'$, there exist $\gamma =\gamma(d',p,q, \alpha) \in (1, \infty)$ and $c_{31}=c_{31}(d,p,q,\alpha) \in (0, \infty)$ such that for all $1/2 \leq \si' < \si \leq 1$,

 where $ m^\om(n) \ldef \Norm{1 \vee \mu^\om}{p,B^\om(x_0,n)}\, \Norm{1 \vee \nu^\om}{q,B^\om(x_0,n)} \, \Big(1+ \Norm{\Gamma^\om(\varphi,\varphi^{-1})}{p,B^\om(x_0,n)} \, n^2 \Big)$. \end{prop} The rest of this subsection is devoted to the proof of Proposition~\ref{prop:max_ineq}.
-Similar maximal inequalities have been shown in \cite{ADS16} and \cite{ADS19} in order to obtain Harnack inequalities and the heat kernel estimates restated Theorem~\ref{thm:hke}, respectively.
+Similar maximal inequalities have been shown in \cite{ADS16} and \cite{ADS19} in order to obtain Harnack inequalities and the heat kernel estimates restated in Theorem~\ref{thm:hke}, respectively.
 Here we will follow the arguments in \cite{ADS16,ADS19} rather closely with some adjustments being required.
 The main argument in Proposition~\ref{prop:mos_it} below will be based on a Moser iteration scheme.
 As a first step we show the following Caccioppoli-type estimate.
+Its proof is an adaptation of the arguments in \cite[Lemma~3.7]{ADS19} which provides an energy bound for perturbed space-time harmonic functions.
+Since this estimate plays also a crucial role for the implementation of Agmon's method below and since we need to keep track of an additional term containing the killing measure, we give a full proof here.

 \begin{lemma} Consider a connected, finite subset $B \subset V$ and a function $\eta$ on $V$ with